sunyoungdev/contact-app/README.md

-# React Contack List App
+# React Contact List App

 You can add, delete, edit in your contact list.

+## - Tech stack

+React/Sass/Jsx

 # Getting Started with Create React App